fal-works/sagmal/README.md

 > "sagmal" comes from the German "Sag mal" ("say" or "tell me").

+Note: This is an early-stage project, primarily developed for personal use.

 ## Quick Start

 Save your DeepL API key in a `.env` file located either in the current directory or your home directory.